 The backlog helps us understand the big picture.
 For example, we can see that USCIS generally processes cases in the order they were received.

 Newer cases are shown on the right side of the graph.
 They mostly have the Case Received status.
-We can also see that incorrectly filed forms are usually Rejected by USCIS soon after they are received.
-On the other side of the graph, the old cases have mostly all been processed - either Approved, Denied, or Rejected.
+On the other side of the graph, the old cases have mostly all been processed - either sent to the Department of State or Denied.

 Near the middle of the graph, you see that USCIS is actively working on cases - turning months from light blues into greens and yellows.
 Once USCIS starts working on a month, many cases are quickly Approved, while others take longer due to a variety of reasons, such as a Request for Evidence (see our Blog post about RFEs).